 He did not have an answer, but he knew that doing nothing was unconscionable.

 As the economy rebounds, Starbucks turned the corner for good.

 The book ends with Howard Schultz who, after fixing the US business, looks at expansion again.

 Starting with China.

 The epilogue stresses again the importance of balance.

-Again Howard stressed the importance of the a sustainable economical model and the emotional attachment with the customers.
+Again Howard stressed the importance of the sustainable economic model and the emotional attachment to the customers.

-And of course, of being an authority in the core business.
+And of course, being an authority in the core business.
 I particularly loved when he said: